 The Cranswell siblings – two brothers and a sister – took up residency in the single-story farmhouse.
 Winter came and went without incident.
 The following summer was a muggy one.
-On one oppressively hot night, the tenants took the opportunity to watch the Moon before finally turning in.
-The sister Amelia lay on her bed on top of the covers and closed the bedroom window.
-The shutters remained unlocked though.
+On one oppressively hot night, the tenants took the opportunity to watch the moon before finally turning in.
+The sister, Amelia, lay on her bed on top of the covers and closed the bedroom window.
+The shutters remained unlocked, though.

 Lights in the Churchyard

 Unable to settle down to sleep in the heat, Amelia gazed out of her window.
 A church, complete with its own graveyard, stood beyond a line of trees.
 Her eyes caught a glimpse of something concealed in the twilight.
 Two flickering lights seemed to be moving among the copse of trees visible from her window.
 She was intrigued at first, but the longer she watched, the more nervous she began to feel.
 In a moment, both lights started to emerge from the treeline and into view.
-It looked as though the lights were a small part of a larger form – a humanoid form.
+It looked as though the lights were a small part of a more substantial form – a humanoid form.

-As the figure approached the farmhouse, the startled and very frightened young lady suddenly found the compulsion to act.
+As the figure approached the farmhouse, the startled and terrified young lady suddenly found the compulsion to act.
 Amelia raced to the door, arriving just in time to unlock it.
 It seems as though this was not a moment too soon.
 As she fumbled at the lock, Amelia could hear a scratching sound coming from her bedroom window.
 Despite her growing terror, she dared one look backward.
 Standing outside the window, almost filling it, was a hideous face that had fierce glaring eyes.
 Bony fingers made efforts to open the window for a couple of seconds before stopping.

 An Unwelcome Guest

-A new noise made Amelia freeze with even more terror.
+A new noise made Amelia freeze with even more fear.
 Whatever was outside was now picking at the lead seals of the window.
 No sooner had this sound rendered her immobile, then another made her blood run cold.
-The window fell out and one arm levered in to open the window from the inside!
+The window fell out, and one arm levered in to open the window from the inside.
 Unable to move or even raise an alarm, the thing moved quickly and was beside her in moments, teeth nestling into her exposed neck.
 Now she felt able to scream.
 Her shrieking alerted both of her brothers who came to investigate.
 After breaking down her door, the invader fled back the way it had come.
 Amelia’s brother took up the pursuit, but he was no match for the giant strides of the creature.
 It disappeared beyond the wall of the churchyard.

 Amelia was bleeding quite heavily but passed off her attacker as an escaped convict from a lunatic asylum.
 Given her ordeal and the fact that she regarded herself as a girl with very little superstition, it was perhaps an understandable conclusion.
 Amelia did recover from her wounds but needed to recuperate.
 The three of them went to Switzerland so that she could completely recover.
 While there, Amelia yearned to return to Croglin.
-Despite the events that took place, she and her brothers still liked the area and they were popular among the other residents.
-The decision was Amelia’s and she decided to return, insisting that lunatics do not escape every day of the week.
+Despite the events that took place, she and her brothers still liked the area, and they were popular among the other residents.
+The decision was Amelia’s, and she decided to return, insisting that lunatics do not escape every day of the week.

 The Crypt in the Churchyard